imsweb/data-generator/README.md

 ## Usage

 As of version 1.10, the GUI Standalone component of the library has been retired.
-The free [SEER Data Viewer](https://seer.cancer.gov/tools/dataviewer/) software can be used to generate synthetic data using a user-friendly interface.
+The free [File*Pro](https://seer.cancer.gov/tools/filepro/) software can be used to generate synthetic data using a user-friendly interface.

 When embedding the library in your project, the following generators are available: